AdobeDocs/experience-manager-65.en/help/communities/deploy-communities.md

 * Access the AEM instance, typically an author instance, that contains the key material to copy

-    * Locate the `com.adobe.granite.crypto.file` bundle in the local file system for example,
+  * Locate the `com.adobe.granite.crypto.file` bundle in the local file system, for example,

     * `<author-aem-install-dir>/crx-quickstart/launchpad/felix/bundle21`
     * The `bundle.info` file will identify the bundle

-    * Navigate into the data folder for example,
+  * Navigate into the data folder, for example,

     * `<author-aem-install-dir>/crx-quickstart/launchpad/felix/bundle21/data`

     * Copy the hmac and primary node files

 * For each target AEM instance

-    * Navigate into the data folder for example,
+  * Navigate into the data folder, for example,

     * `<publish-aem-install-dir>/crx-quickstart/launchpad/felix/bundle21/data`

   * Paste the 2 files previously copied
   * It is necessary to [refresh the Granite Crypto bundle](#refresh-the-granite-crypto-bundle) if the target AEM instance is currently running

 >[!CAUTION]
  >
  >If another security feature has already been configured that is based on the crypto keys, then replicating the crypto keys could damage the configuration.
 For assistance, [contact customer care](https://helpx.adobe.com/marketing-cloud/contact-support.html).
+ >

 #### Repository Replication {#repository-replication}